-A. INTRODUCTION
+INTRODUCTION

-"The ASEAN Economic Community is the realisation of the end-goal of economic integration as outlined in the ASEAN Vision 2020, to create a stable, prosperous and highly competitive ASEAN economic region in which there is a free flow of goods, services, investment and a freer flow of capital, equitable economic development and reduced poverty and socio-economic disparities in year 2020."
+"The ASEAN Economic Community is the realisation of the end-goal of economic integration as outlined in the ASEAN Vision 2020, to create a stable, prosperous and highly competitive ASEAN economic region in which there is a free flow of goods, services, investment and a freer flow of capital, equitable economic development and reduced poverty and socioeconomic disparities in year 2020."
 (Bali Concord II, October 2003)1

 "Free flow of trade in services is one of the important elements in realising ASEAN Economic Community, where there will be substantially no restriction to ASEAN services suppliers in providing services and in establishing companies across national borders within the region, subject to domestic regulations."
-(ASEAN Economic Community Blueprint, November 2007)
+(ASEAN Economic Community Blueprint, November 2007

-Following agreement on tariff reduction commitments under the ASEAN Free Trade Area (AFTA) in 1993 to below 0~5% level for substantially all trade in goods traded within the region, ASEAN turned its attention towards enhancing trade in services.
-ASEAN views trade in services as one of a number of key initiatives needed to achieve ASEAN economic integration.
-In 1995, ASEAN Member States signed the ASEAN Framework Agreement on Services (AFAS), mandating progressive negotiations on the liberalisation of trade in services.
-This was in recognition that intra-ASEAN economic cooperation will strengthen and enhance trade and investment among ASEAN Member States.
+Trade in services is an important initiative to achieve ASEAN economic integration.
+In 1995, which was only two years after ASEAN launched the initiative to work towards ASEAN Free Trade Area (AFTA) for trade in goods through the ASEAN Agreement on Common Effective Preferential Trade Scheme under AFTA (CEPT) signed in 1993, ASEAN Member States signed the ASEAN Framework Agreement on Services (AFAS), mandating progressive negotiations on the liberalisation of trade in services.
+This was also in recognition that intra-ASEAN economic cooperation will strengthen and enhance trade and investment among ASEAN Member States.